b3-exmo/b3-exmo.github.io/docs/Tithing/SEC/SEC.md

 > _We affirm our commitment to comply with the law, ==regret mistakes made==, and now ==consider this matter closed==._

 Slow down.
 You could call this a regrettable mistake, but don't forget whose money is being used fraudulently.
 I paid into this fund.
-Ostensibly, readers of these notes likely paid into it as well.
+Ostensibly, readers of these notes have likely also paid into it as well.
 I don't think the church should be the ones to "consider this matter closed" because *it was our fucking money* that we donated with the expectation that it's feeding impoverished humans, not feeding a stock portfolio.

 &nbsp;